isomerpages/enterprisesg-fha/pages/Growers Agri Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Growers Agri Pte Ltd</b></h4>
-			<p>Growers Agri, based in Singapore with operations in Vietnam, specialises in premium rice and diverse consumer food products.
-Distributed locally and globally—including markets like North America, Europe, and the Middle East—our products are featured in major chains such as Walmart.
-Committed to sustainability, they ensure high standards with MRL-free offerings that promote healthier lifestyles and deliver added value to customers.</p>
+			<p>Growers Agri is a Singapore-based agrifood company with operations in Vietnam, specializing in contract farming and premium rice processing.
+It also trades noodles, oils, sauces, and other food products.
+Its goods are distributed in Singapore and worldwide, including major retailers like Walmart.
+Committed to sustainability, the company focuses on MRL-free, high-quality products that support healthier lifestyles and deliver added value to consumers.</p>
 			<p><a target="_blank" href="https://www.growersagri.com">www.growersagri.com</a></p>
 		</div>
 	</div>